New Zealand Pompe Network

 - difficulty rising from a seated position.

-I actually went to A&E at our local hospital at 4am one morning with the bladder problem because I was totally beside myself with the pain.
+I actually went to A&E at our local hospital at 4am one morning with the bladder problem because I was totally beside myself with the pain (turns out it was a kidney stone causing the pain).
 I was given a sedative and laid on my back.
 BIG MISTAKE!
-I went into chronic respiratory failure.
+I went into respiratory failure.
 That was at the end of March 2010.
 The following week I was sent to Wellington Hospital and given a bipap machine to use at home.

-Without the bipap I wouldn't be here now.
+Without the bipap I wouldn’t be here now.
 It changed my life.
-I never have to sleep during the day now.
-I don't have the cold sweats, no nightmares, no headaches, no bladder problems.
+I don’t have the cold sweats, no nightmares, no headaches, no bladder problems.
 I still have to have the machine tweaked now and again to get the settings just right for me.
-But i'm so glad to have it!
-Ok I look like a total egg wearing it, but at least i'm alive!
-I tell my kids it's my Storm Trooper mask lol.
-They think it's pretty cool!
+But I’m so glad to have it!
+Ok I look like a total egg wearing it, but at least I’m alive!
+I tell my kids it’s my Storm Trooper mask lol.
+They think it’s pretty cool!

 Things I miss: